RSHP completes a new conservation and collection facility for The Louvre in Northern France.

 The private facility connects beyond a communal border to the public Louvre Lens museum, a sheer and translucent pavilion designed by architects SANAA.
 It is one of the most important museums housing the Louvre collection outside Paris.
 RSHP’s facility is designed to appear as a counterpoint to the Louvre Lens and to complement the area.
 It is reminiscent of the military architecture by the French engineer, Vauban – protecting the art using both the landscape and state-of-the-art conservation technology.

 Remarkably for a building of its size, rather than dominate the area, it sits environmentally sensitively within it and is elegantly understated.
 It plays with what is hidden and what is revealed, partially beneath the ground, the one-storey structure with a green roof tapers and slopes into the landscape.
 The west-facing elevation is tall enough to accommodate a mezzanine floor of administrative offices and the most colossal items of the Louvre’s collection.
-From this end, the building slopes eastwards into the landscape, from 6m to 3m.
+From this end, the building slopes eastwards into the landscape, housing a number of storerooms of decreasing height, with 6m racking dropping to 3m at it lowest point.
 Grass covered, it appears as a natural slope.
 Embedded into the earth, it helps to sustainably control the climatic conditions necessary for the preservation of the collection.

 Inside it has a simple, rational layout dedicated to protecting and studying art.
 Its backbone is the ‘boulevard of artworks’ measuring 36 feet tall, where all transported pieces arrive and pass each other into the storage rooms, with a combined length of bespoke shelving at approximately 16 miles.
 The building consists of approx. 18,500 m² of floor space, of which 9, 600 m² will be reserved for storing works, and 1,700 m² for study and conservation treatment.

-Along the full-height glazed west façade of the building, 1,300 m2 of space is dedicated to conservation treatment, study, and consulting the collection.
-The full-height windows bring in natural light for this purpose, with a generous external aluminium grid overhang to deflect sun rays.
+Along the full-height glazed west façade of the building, 1,300 m² of space is dedicated to conservation treatment, study, and consulting the collection.
+The 8.5 m tall glazed façade brings in natural light for this purpose, with a generous overhang and aluminum brise-soleil to control solar gain.

 The design intends to change and enable study and consultation of the collection in a way that has until now not been possible in any other museum facility.
 The observation spaces are flexible: rooms may be re-purposed and rearranged with sliding screens.
 The services have been designed to be discreetly hidden from both outside and inside in a separated space of their own in order to give over all internal space to the art.
 Overall, the design allows the easy manoeuvring of even the largest pieces in the collection into spaces to be studied side by side.